Massimo213/Budget_Tracker/README.md

-To be Able to Run this Project you Can simply run first the command : cd bt and then you run the following command : npm start and your good to Go!
+To be Able to Run this Project you Can simply run the following command :
+1. cd bt
+2. npm start
+and your good to Go!